Legal wager

+Legis actiones

+There were three different types of legis actiones, and the wager differed in each one.

 Sacramentum

-The standard procedure for litigation under the legis actiones system, it was used whenever another procedure was not proscribed by statute.
+The standard procedure for litigation under the legis actiones system, it was used whenever another procedure was not prescribed by statute.
 Both parties had to lay down a wager of 50 asses, 500 if the matter under dispute was worth 1000 or more.
 The wager of the winning party would be returned, but the loser's would be forfeited to the state.
 While the reasoning lay, in theory, in the idea of a sacrifice to the gods, its main effect was to discourage frivolous litigation since the sums laid down as wagers were substantial.

-Iudis arbitrive postulatio
+Ludicis arbitrive postulatio

 This procedure (in full, "legis actio per iudicis arbitrive postulationem", "complaint before the judge or arbiter") was used only in some in personam cases laid down by statute.
 It did not require any wager at all and so was much less risky for the plaintiff.

 Condictio

 Used from around the 3rd century BC for the recovery of a specific thing or specific sum of money (such as from a debtor), it did not require a wager as such, but the parties exchanged promises to the effect that the loser would pay to the winner one third of the sum at issue.
 If the plaintiff won, he received four thirds of the sum, and the defendant received one third of the sum if he won.